How much do you know about Portuguese food?

 18. Porco Preto

 Porco preto refers to the Iberian black pig.
 If you’re familiar with Spanish cuisine, then you may know them as Iberico pigs.
-It refers to the same breed of Iberian black pig that produces one of the best and most expensive types of cured ham in the world.
+Porco preto refers to the same breed of Iberian black pig that produces one of the best and most expensive types of cured ham in the world.

-Many people know about Spanish jamon iberico but Portugal has the same black pigs that produce this sought after cured ham.
+Many people know about Spanish jamon iberico but Portugal has the same black pigs that produce this sought-after ham.
 They roam freely in the oak forests of the Alentejo region and fatten up on a diet comprised almost entirely of acorns.
 This is what gives the dry-cured ham its signature taste.

-Like jamon iberico de bellota, dry-cured ham made from porco preto practically melts in your mouth.
+Like jamon iberico de bellota, ham made from porco preto practically melts in your mouth.
 It’s intensely flavorful – smooth, rich, savory-sweet, and just a little bit nutty.
-It’s absolutely delicious and something you need to try either in Portugal or in Spain.
+Porco preto is absolutely delicious and something you need to try either in Portugal or in Spain.

-Aside from the cuts used for dry-cured ham and chorizos, porco preto is also used in many traditional Portuguese dishes like cachacos, plumas, and secretos.
+Aside from the cuts used for ham and chorizos, porco preto is also used in many Portuguese dishes like cachacos, plumas de porco preto, and secretos.

-Cozido refers to a traditional Portuguese boiled meal.
-Cozido a portuguesa is a type of cozido made with a plethora of meats (chicken, pork, beef), smoked sausages (chourico, morcela), vegetables (cabbage, beans, potatoes), and other ingredients.
-It’s typically spiced with a generous amount of red pepper paste, white pepper, and cinnamon.
+Cozido refers to a classic Portuguese boiled meal.
+Cozido à portuguesa is a type of cozido made with a plethora of meats (chicken, pork, beef), smoked sausages (chourico, morcela), vegetables (cabbage, beans, potatoes), and other ingredients.
+Traditionally, most of the flavor comes from the boiled meats and vegetables but some recipes may include red pepper paste, white pepper, and cinnamon.

-As you can tell from the picture below, cozido a portuguesa is a substantial meal.
-It’s hearty and rustic food that’s meant to be shared, which pretty much describes what traditional Portuguese food is like.
+As you can tell from the picture below, cozido à portuguesa is a substantial Portuguese meal.
+Like tripas and arroz de tamboril, it’s hearty and rustic food that’s meant to be shared, which pretty much describes what traditional Portuguese food is like.

-Tripas a modo do Porto refers to a type of tripe stew specific to Porto.
-Like cozido a portuguesa, it’s made with a multitude of meats like tripe, sausages, ham, veal shank, and chicken.
+Tripas a moda do Porto refers to a type of Portuguese tripe stew specific to Porto.
+Like cozido à portuguesa, it’s made with a multitude of meats like tripe, sausages (including blood sausage), ham, veal shank, and chicken.
 The meats are stewed in a pot with white navy beans and vegetables like carrots and onions.

 As the story goes, the people donated so much that they were left with little more than tripe.
 They then used the tripe to create the recipe for tripas a moda do Porto, which earned them the nickname tripeiros or “tripe eaters”.

-Like cozido a portuguesa, tripas a moda do Porto is a hearty dish that does well in representing traditional Portuguese cuisine.
+Like caldo verde and cozido, tripas a moda do Porto is a hearty dish that does well in representing traditional Portuguese cuisine.
 Upon the recommendation of our Uber driver, we had it at the popular Restaurante Abadia do Porto.

 Traditionally, rojoes is made with roasted chestnuts, blood cakes, tripe, pork liver, and boiled blood.
-It’s typically served with potatoes though it can be eaten with arroz de sarrabulho, which is rice served with some pork blood and bits of meat.
+It’s typically served with fried potatoes though it can be eaten with arroz de sarrabulho – a Portuguese dish made with rice served with some pork blood and bits of meat.

-Upon the recommendation of our AirBnB host, we had this rojoes and other traditional Portuguese dishes at Adega Vila Mea in Porto.
+Upon the recommendation of our AirBnB host, we had this rojoes with other Portuguese dishes like caldo verde and arroz de tamboril at Adega Vila Mea in Porto.

-Frango no churrasco com piri-piri – or piri-piri chicken for short – is one of the most popular dishes in Portuguese cuisine.
+Frango no churrasco com piri-piri – or piri-piri chicken for short – is one of the most popular Portuguese dishes.
 It refers to grilled butterflied chicken marinated in garlic, olive oil, lemon juice, white wine, paprika, and piri-piri.
-You’ll find them at Portuguese grill houses or churrasqueiras.
+You can find piri-piri chicken at Portuguese grill houses or churrasqueiras.

-Grilled chicken has been a staple of Portuguese cuisine for centuries but it wasn’t until the Age of Discovery (15th-17th centuries) that Portuguese explorers discovered the chili pepper known as piri-piri.
-They brought it back from coastal Africa and it’s now become a staple in many Portuguese recipes.
+Grilled chicken has been a staple Portuguese dish for centuries but it wasn’t until the Age of Discovery (15th-17th centuries) that Portuguese explorers discovered the chili pepper known as piri-piri.
+They brought it back from coastal Africa and it’s now become a staple in many Portuguese recipes like piri-piri chicken.

 Piri-piri comes from the African word for “pepper”.
 Also known as the “African Devil”, it’s a flavorful medium-hot pepper with a spice level similar to the cayenne pepper.